 Our articles on DNA precipitation:

 This is the outline, we have to follow these steps for obtaining a good quality of DNA.

 - Mechanical disruption

 The nuclear membrane and cell membrane is made up of protein and lipids almost.
 Hence the same types of chemicals can work for both.

 Enzymes such as proteinase K, peptidase, protease disrupt proteins by digesting it.
-The enzyme works better than any other chemicals because it directly targets bonds in the protein.
+The enzyme works better than any other chemicals because it directly targets bonds between the amino acids and digests the protein.

 Once the cell wall or cell membrane lysed, there are no compartments inside the cell hence all the cell organelles are mixed into the solution.
-Because DNA is a micro-molecule, by doing high-speed centrifugation DNA remains in the solution and the other cell debris settled into the bottom of the tube.
+By doing high-speed centrifugation DNA remains in the solution and the other cell debris settled into the bottom of the tube.